microsoft/LUIS-Samples/examples/azure-function-endpoint/readme.md

 The Azure function gets the LUIS utterance, as "query", then passes it along to the LUIS endpoint.
 The Azure function gets the LUIS response, inserts the response into the SQL table, then returns the LUIS response back to the bot or client app.

 This example was written inside the Azure portal for Azure functions.
 If you want to create the Azure function in Visual Studio and publish, you may need to [take different steps](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio).

+## Edit and run the code
+Copy the code in [run.csx](./run.csx) into a new C# HTTPTrigger function.
+Make sure to change the variable values before testing the Azure function in the Azure portal:
+* LUISappID - LUIS app ID
+* LUISsubscriptionKey - LUIS subscription ID
+* SQLconnectionString - SQL connection string including Azure SQL `YOUR_DATABASE_NAME`, `YOUR_CATALOG`, `USER`, `PASSWORD`